Asthera/Tabo-Search-Algorithm/README.md

 # Tabo-Search-Algorithm

 In this project, i am using Tabo search algorithm for solve Travel Salesman Problem.
 For TSP was written generator.
-And you also can see presentations of my work at [Tabu search.pptx](https://github.com/Asthera/Tabo-Search-Algorithm/blob/main/Tabu%20search.pptx "Opens Tabu search.pptx").
+And you also can see demonstration of work at [presentation](https://github.com/Asthera/Tabo-Search-Algorithm/blob/main/Tabu%20search.pptx "Opens Tabu search.pptx").

 # Results